Aufbau principle: The aufbau principle in the new quantum theory

 The principle takes its name from German, Aufbauprinzip, "building-up principle", rather than being named for a scientist.
-It was formulated by Niels Bohr and Wolfgang Pauli in the early 1920s.
+It was formulated by Niels Bohr in the early 1920s.
 This was an early application of quantum mechanics to the properties of electrons and explained chemical properties in physical terms.
 Each added electron is subject to the electric field created by the positive charge of the atomic nucleus and the negative charge of other electrons that are bound to the nucleus.
 Although in hydrogen there is no energy difference between subshells with the same principal quantum number n, this is not true for the outer electrons of other atoms.

 In the old quantum theory prior to quantum mechanics, electrons were supposed to occupy classical elliptical orbits.
-The orbits with the highest angular momentum are 'circular orbits' outside the inner electrons, but orbits with low angular momentum (s- and p-subshell) have high subshell eccentricity, so that they get closer to the nucleus and feel on average a less strongly screened nuclear charge.
+The orbits with the highest angular momentum are "circular orbits" outside the inner electrons, but orbits with low angular momentum (s- and p-subshell) have high subshell eccentricity, so that they get closer to the nucleus and feel on average a less strongly screened nuclear charge.

+Wolfgang Pauli's model of the atom, including the effects of electron spin, provided a more complete explanation of the empirical aufbau rules.